zyedidia/Literate/README.md

 # Features
 ### In addition to those of CWEB
-* Markdown based -- very easy to read and write source.
+* Markdown based -- very easy to read and write Literate source.
-* Generates readable source code
+* Generates readable code in the target language
 * Supports any language including syntax highlighting and pretty printing in HTML
 * Compatible with Vim ([literate.vim] (https://github.com/zyedidia/literate.vim))
 * Highly customizable